isabella232/primetime.en/help/programming/tvsdk-1.4-for-android/android-1.4-titlepage/ad-insertion/ad-insertion-about/android-1.4-ad-resolving-client-live-linear.md

 uuid: a63c97c3-00c5-4dee-a42c-30b70e432b93
 ---

-# Live/linear ad resolving and insertion{#live-linear-ad-resolving-and-insertion}
+# Live/linear ad resolving and insertion {#live-linear-ad-resolving-and-insertion}

 For live/linear content, TVSDK replaces a chunk of the main stream content with an ad break of the same duration, so that the timeline duration remains the same.